PubInv/euler-notebook/README.md

 To exit fullscreen mode, press `F11` again, or hover the mouse cursor at the top of the screen with pen or mouse, and a close button will appear.

-If you would like a more paper-like feel when using the Apple Pencil with the iPad you could consider a [Paperlike screen protector](https://paperlike.com).

 ## Development